wakh/Datasets-manager/code/readme.md

 -73
 ```

-`\range coordinates union`: this command is used to get all incidents/complaints within a range of coordinates in the two datasets ERI and ServiceRequests
+`\range coordinates union`: this command is used to get all incidents/complaints within a range of coordinates in the two datasets ERI and ServiceRequests.
 Usage:
 ```
 [Input Lower Latitude:]